 As an example, I can cite the Saving Stream portal, which appeared to everyone a year and a half ago as an excellent choice.
 Today, they have over a dozen giant loans in default, reducing returns and came up with an adjustment of conditions that are quite disadvantageous for investors.

 For example, if the loan exceeds the period of 60 days past due, interest is paid in a one-time period only after full repayment.
-This has a huge impact on the liquidity of the marketplace, because, of course, no one wants to hold these loans.
+This has a huge impact on the liquidity of the marketplace, because, of course, no one wants to hold these personal loans.

 I want to say just one thing, the portal, which today seems to be an ideal option, may not be an ideal choice in 2 years.
 Adjustment to conditions or environments is a risk, but it is a very unpredictable thing that, for example, has completely changed Bondora.